A

-A Formal Analysis of Metal Gear Solid 4
+Formal Analysis of Metal

-Naked Sin's first sequence blends elements from MGS1's bad and good endings: Meryl accepts Campbell as her father, and love blooms on the battlefield inmarriage.
+cast as well.
+The game's Epilogue, Naked Sin, encapsulates the Naked Sin's first sequence blends elements from MGS1's bad and good endings: Meryl accepts Campbell as her father, and love blooms on the battlefield inmarriage.
 (Drebin reinforces the latter idea by sending the newlyweds “a shower of flowers” from the rear of his ATV, an image that combines both blooms and a war machine.)
 Meryl and Johnny wed in the presence of the new Foxhound, Campbell, Mei Ling, and Otacon – all of whom were characters in (or compilations of references to) MGS1.
 Spirits soar, and everyone appears in the thrall of Naomi's end-game injunction to “choose life, then live.”

 The only person missing is MGS1's hero, Solid Snake.